-There are always many scares associated with proper storage of oysters and other shellfish, primarily because they are sometimes eaten raw.
+There are many scares associated with storing oysters and other shellfish, primarily because they are sometimes eaten raw.
 If your oysters were properly harvested from approved waters, then all you need to worry about is keeping them at low temperatures and consuming them sooner rather than later.
 Live oysters in the shell are stored differently than freshly shucked oysters, and care should be taken to note the difference so that you can consume the delicacy without fear of shellfish poisoning.

-Storing live, in-shell oysters.
-Live oysters can be stored longer than shucked oysters, so if you are confident and have the proper shucking tools, buying fresh in-shell oysters is the best way to guarantee freshness.
+Live in-shell oysters can be stored longer than shucked oysters, so if you are confident and have the proper shucking tools, buying fresh in-shell oysters is the best way to guarantee freshness.
 To keep oysters alive, they must be stored so that they can breath.
 Never store them in airtight containers.

-Freezing fresh oysters.
+Keep oysters on ice or freeze them.
 Freezing shucked oysters will allow you to store them for the longest period of time.
 Freeze only high-quality oysters, and never freeze in-shell oysters or dead oysters.
-To store freshly shucked oysters, place in an air-tight freezer-quality storage container at 0 degrees Fahrenheit or lower to ensure that the oysters will not degrade.
-Thaw inside the refrigerator overnight and not at room temperature or in the sink.
+To store freshly shucked oysters, place in an air-tight, freezer-quality storage container at 0 degrees Fahrenheit or lower to ensure that the oysters will not degrade.
+Thaw inside the refrigerator overnight.
+Do not thaw at room temperature or in the sink.